Skirlez/nubbys-forgery-example-mod/trans/README.md

 - [#ffffff] sets the color of the text after it.
 In this case, the text is set to white (the color is in hex format).
 For example: All item descriptions start with [#ffffff] so their text is white.

+- [sprite_index,image_index] draws a sprite at a certain index.
+For example: [spr_ITArrow,0] draws the arrow sprite that every item/perk trigger has.

 ## Fallback
 If you don't want to bother with translations...
 You don't have to!
 If the game can't find a key, as a fallback measure it resolves the key to the key itself.